Mix 102.3: History

-Due to changes in media ownership laws which meant a newspaper and a TV or radio station could no longer be owned by the same company in the same market, 5AD was sold to Hoyts Media in 1987 (owners of the Triple M network in the Eastern States).
+Due to changes in media ownership laws which meant a newspaper and a TV or radio station could no longer be owned by the same company in the same market, 5AD was sold in 1987 to Hoyts Media, owner of the Triple M network in the Eastern States.

 In 1991 5AD was sold again to Montclair Investments.
-The owners of Montclair included former 5DN personality and First Radio Limited investor Jeremy Cordeaux and former 5DN Station Manager Sue Fraser.
-In 1992 they made an offer to buy low rating FM radio station X102 (formerly 5DN and Radio 102 FM) from Mount Gambier businessman Alan Scott.
+The owners of Montclair included former 5DN personality Jeremy Cordeaux and former 5DN station manager Sue Fraser.
+In 1992 they made an offer to buy low rating FM radio station X102 (formerly 5DN and Radio 102 FM) from Mount Gambier businessman Allan Scott.

 The transaction proceeded and 5AD was immediately simulcast on the 102.3 FM frequency from July 1993.
 It proved to be an instant success in both ratings and advertising terms with the station continuing to simulcast on the AM frequency.

-However the Australian Government directed the simulcast must end as it provided the station with an unfair advantage in terms of audience reach.
+However the Australian Broadcasting Authority directed the simulcast must end as it provided the station with an unfair advantage in terms of audience reach.
 As the 5DN call sign remained aligned with the ownership of the FM frequency, 5AD FM's owners decided to place a hybrid talk format on the AM band and so launched Radio 1323 with a number of former 5DN personalities including Jeremy Cordeaux, Nan Witcomb and Bob Byrne.
 This new station proved equally challenging and the owners later decided to reinvent it as 5DN in 1994, then later SEN and finally as oldies music station Cruise 1323 in 2005.

-At the end of 2007, the then breakfast team of Kym, Ali and Dzelde defected to rival radio station, Triple M Adelaide.
-A new breakfast show was announced consisting of John Riddell, Jodie Blewett & Jason 'Snowy' Carter.

-In January 2015, Mix 102.3 rebranded with a new logo, along with sister stations in Sydney, Melbourne and Brisbane.
-In recent years Mix has been the #1 station overall in Adelaide.